 Currently, Epic Software is the leading choice for electronic health records – in 2015, the software supported 54 percent of all U.S. patient records, and 2.5 percent of global patient files overall.

-As EHR technology continues to play an important role in health care services, it's imperative to ensure that these platforms are accessible and can provide the problem-free performance today's health care providers require.
-Any downtime here can be life threatening for patients, as without access to electronic patient files, doctors and nurses are unable to make the best decisions for patient care and treatment.
+As EHR technology continues to play an important role in health care services, it’s imperative to ensure that these platforms are accessible and can provide the problem-free infrastructure performance today’s health care providers require.
+Any downtime here can be life-threatening for patients; without access to electronic patient files, doctors and nurses are unable to make the best decisions for patient care and treatment.

 How does Galileo support performance monitoring for health care?